oatlog/oatlog/doc/planning_report/main.typ

     image("egraph_example.svg", width: 99%),
     caption: [
     Example of an egraph that initially contains $(a + 2) * c$.
-    The oval shapes are E-classes, representing a set of equivalent expressions.
+    The oval shapes are E-classes, representing a set of equivalent expressions, and take in E-nodes.
-    The rectangle shapes are E-nodes.
+    The rectangle shapes are E-nodes, and have E-classes as arguments.
     The orange colored edges and shapes are what was added after a rule was applied.
     ]
 )